Right to Counsel on Detention or Arrest

 R v Suberu, 2009 SCC 33 (CanLII), per McLachlin CJ and Charron J, at paras 2, 37, 39, 41 to 42

 Requirements of Caution Without Detention or Arrest

 Anytime where a peace officer is interviewing a person for whom "there are reasonable grounds to suspect that the person ... has committed an offence", the officer should caution them.

-Once the right to speaking with counsel has been fulfilled the officer need to cease the interview simply because the accused does not want to speak with them.
+Once the right to speak with counsel has been fulfilled, the officer need not cease the interview simply because the accused does not want to speak with them.

 Once the obligations have been fulfilled the police may undertake questioning at will and do not need to stop by further requests for a chance to speak with a lawyer.
 However, if counsel is on the way, they must wait for counsel to arrive.

 The police do not need to cease a lawful search while the accused seeks counsel.